W.Va. lawmaker who resigned over slurs returns to statehouse

 But the proposal, known as the Fairness Act, has picked up more support since Senate Majority Leader Tom Takubo co-introduced it in 2019.
 Republican Gov. Jim Justice said in a candidates’ debate last year that he would sign the bill if it passes.

-A freshman delegate, Joshua Higginbotham, announced on Twitter last week he would be the lead sponsor of the legislation.
+A delegate, Joshua Higginbotham, announced on Twitter last week he would be the lead sponsor of the legislation.

+This version corrects the final paragraph to show that Joshua Higginbotham is not a freshman delegate.